Work Reintegration and Accommodation Program

 - Workplace Accommodation

-What does this mean for Staff and Faculty?
+What does this mean for Faculty and Staff?

 If you are off sick, it is your responsibility to contact your head/supervisor or the designated administrative staff for your unit.
-You are also required to enter your sick time into the new Workday system.
+You are also required to enter your sick time into Workday.

-- If you are at work but having difficulty in managing a medical condition, or unaware of what resources may be available to assist you, WRAP is here to support you.
+- If you are at work but having difficulty managing a medical condition, or are unaware of what resources may be available to assist you, WRAP is here to support you.